-Figure 85 Advanced Application > Port Authentication > 802.1x > Guest VLAN
+Figure 100 Advanced Application > Port Authentication > 802.1x > Guest VLAN

-Table 52 Advanced Application > Port Authentication > 802.1x > Guest VLAN
+Table 63 Advanced Application > Port Authentication > 802.1x > Guest VLAN

-LABEL DESCRIPTION Port This field displays a port number.
-Settings in this row apply to all ports.
-Use this row only if you want to make some settings the same for all ports.
-Use this row first to set the common settings and then make adjustments on a port-by-port basis.
-Note: Changes in this row are copied to all the ports as soon as you make them.
-Active Select this checkbox to enable the guest VLAN feature on this port.
-Clients that fail authentication are placed in the guest VLAN and can receive limited services.
-Guest Vlan A guest VLAN is a pre-configured VLAN on the Switch that allows non-authenticated users to access limited network resources through the Switch.
-You must also enable IEEE 802.1x authentication on the Switch and the associated ports.
-Enter the number that identifies the guest VLAN.
-Make sure this is a VLAN recognized in your network.
-Host-mode Specify how the Switch authenticates users when more than one user connect to the port (using a hub).
-Select Multi-Host to authenticate only the first user that connects to this port.
-If the first user enters the correct credential, any other users are allowed to access the port without authentication.
-If the first user fails to enter the correct credential, they are all put in the guest VLAN.
-Once the first user who did authentication logs out or disconnects from the port, rest of the users are blocked until a user does the authentication process again.
-Select Multi-Secure to authenticate each user that connects to this port.
-Multi-Secure Num If you set Host-mode to Multi-Secure , specify the maximum number of users (between 1 and 5) that the Switch will authenticate on this port.
+Settings Use this the core Note: Active Select to Clients Guest Vlan A guest access authen eld displays a port number. gs in this row apply to all ports. is row only if you want to make some settings the same for all ports.
+Use this row first to set formmon settings and then make adjustments on a port-by-port basis.
+Changes in this row are copied to all the ports as soon as you make them.
+If this check box to enable the guest VLAN feature on this port.
+It that fail authentication are placed in the guest VLAN and can receive limited services.
+Active Select Clients Guest Vlan A guest access authen pis row only if you want to make some settings the same for all ports.
+Use this row first to set common settings and then make adjustments on a port-by-port basis.
+Changes in this row are copied to all the ports as soon as you make them.
+If this check box to enable the guest VLAN feature on this port.
+Active Select of Clients Guest Vlan A guest access authen common settings and then make adjustments on a port-by-port basis.
+Changes in this row are copied to all the ports as soon as you make them. t this check box to enable the guest VLAN feature on this port.
+Active Select to Clients Guest Vlan A guest access authen t this check box to enable the guest VLAN feature on this port.
+Clients Guest Vlan A gues access authen 9 Guest Vlan A gues access authen s that fail authentication are placed in the guest VLAN and can receive limited services. access authen , , guesi v est VLAN is a pre-configured VLAN on the Switch that allows non-authenticated users to ss limited network resources through the Switch.
+You must also enable IEEE 802.1x entication on the Switch and the associated ports.
+Enter the number that identifies the VLAN.
+Make s sure this is a VLAN recognized in your network. fy how the Switch authenticates users when more than one user connect to the port a hub). enters t authen VLAN. (t Multi-Host to authenticate only the first user that connects to this port.
+If the first user is the correct credential, any other users are allowed to access the port without entication.
+If the first user fails to enter the correct credential, they are all put in the guest.
+Once the first user who did authentication logs out or disconnects from the port, rest of the sare blocked until a user does the authentication process again.
+Select I t Multi-Secure to authenticate each user that connects to this port. set Host-mode to Multi-Secure , specify the maximum number of users (between 1 and 5) ne Switch will authenticate on this port. change Apply to save your changes to the Switch's run-time memory.
+The Switch loses these ges if it is turned off or loses power, so use the Save link on the top navigation panel to Cancel Click C your changes to the non-volatile memory when you are done configuring.